Skip to content

 Refinement Lanes

-ChangeClass remains the compatibility and routing superclass.
-It is the stable value used by current control-plane routes:
+ChangeClass is the high-level routing superclass used by current control-plane routes:

 • patch